Rules & Regulations

 Applicants automatically enter any Special Competition category when their project satisfies the requirements established by the Indie Cup sponsor.
 There is no limit to the number of categories applicants can simultaneously enter.

 IV.
-JURYING
+Jurying

 In the event of a tie, an additional voting round between the two tying games is held, which can last up to three days.